2014 pro-Russian unrest in Ukraine: Public opinion in Ukraine

 A poll conducted by the Donetsk Institute of Social Research and Policy Analysis analysed the identities of Donetsk inhabitants.
-While support for separatism was low, just over a third of polled Donetsk inhabitants identified themselves as "citizens of Ukraine".
-More preferred "Russian-speaking residents of Ukraine" or "residents of Donbas".
+While support for separatism was low, just over a third of polled Donetsk inhabitants identified themselves as "citizens of Ukraine."
+More preferred were "Russian-speaking residents of Ukraine" or "residents of Donbas".
 The same poll determined that 66% of Donetsk residents that were polled supported remaining in a unified Ukraine, while 18.2% supported joining Russia, and 4.7% supported independence.
 A second poll conducted from 26 to 29 March showed that 77% of residents condemned the takeover of administrative buildings, while 16% supported such actions.
 Furthermore, 40.8% of Donetsk citizens supported rallies for Ukraine's unity, while 26.5% supported pro-Russian rallies.

 In another research poll conducted 8–16 April by KIIS, a vast majority disapproved of the seizure of administrative buildings by protesters.
 45% of those polled in the south and east of Ukraine considered acting President Oleksandr Turchynov to be legitimate, while over 50% not.
 Most of those polled in the south and east of Ukraine believed that the disarmament and disbandment of illegal radical groups is crucial to preserving national unity.
-19.1% of those polled in the south and east of Ukraine believed that Ukraine should be an independent state, 45.2% were for an independent state but with decentralization of the power to the regions, but most felt Russia and Ukraine should share open borders without visa restrictions; 8.4% were in favour of Ukraine and Russia uniting into a single state.
+19.1% of those polled in the south and east of Ukraine believed that Ukraine should be an independent state; 45.2% were for an independent state but with decentralization of the power to the regions, but most felt Russia and Ukraine should share open borders without visa restrictions; 8.4% were in favour of Ukraine and Russia uniting into a single state.
 15.4% said they favoured secession of their region to join the Russian Federation, and 24.8% favoured Ukraine becoming a federation.
-Most of those polled said they found nothing attractive about Russia, but those who did, did so for economic, and not cultural reasons.
+Most of those polled said they found nothing attractive about Russia, but those who did did so for economic, and not cultural reasons.
 Those polled in southern and eastern Ukraine were generally split on the legitimacy of the present government and parliament, but a majority in all regions agreed that deposed president Viktor Yanukovych was not the legal president of the country.
 In all regions but the Donbas, pro-Euromaidan oligarch Petro Poroshenko dominated preliminary election polls.